 The CAE architecture is given in Appendix~\ref{appendix:arch}.
-At the test points, the full-order model is run for $T_{i} = 300000$ seconds (300 snapshots), or 40\% of the total simulation time.
+At the test points, the FOM is run for $T_{i} = 300000$ seconds (300 snapshots), or 40\% of the total simulation time.
 This value is required to be high as the flow exhibits highly oscillatory behavior initially, leading to very noisy latent variables that cannot be used for model training.
 As a result, latent variable sequences are generated starting at the 200th snapshot, and $\bm{A}_{\text{train}}$ does not contain time-series data of latent variables before this point.

 Figure~\ref{fig:cylinder_latent} shows the latent variable trajectories for the first four latent variables at the test point $\bm{\mu^{*}} = [51, 142.2]$.
 For each latent variable, the predictions given by single LSTMs are initially similar, but eventually diverge in terms of both the amplitude and frequency of the latent variables, leading to large inaccuracies.
 Using LSTM ensembles greatly reduces this effect, and the resultant latent variable trajectories follow the ground truth closely and do not differ greatly in amplitude nor frequency.
 The regular pattern of the Kármán vortex street is well-predicted given a small amount of initial latent variable history.